 Marion Borgelt has received numerous significant art awards including The Harry P Gill Memorial Medal, 1977, as most outstanding final year student SA School of Art; a Peter Brown Memorial Travelling Art Scholarship for study in New York (1979–80) and a fellowship from the French Government for living and working in Paris in 1989, where she consequently spent eight years.
 Additionally, in 1996, Borgelt was the first Australian artist awarded the prestigious Pollock-Krasner Art Fellowship.
-She was also awarded a Visual Arts and Crafts Australia Fellowships and grants and served as artist representative on the Boards of the Alliance Francaise and The Blake Prize.
+She has been awarded Visual Arts and Crafts Australia Fellowships and grants and served as artist representative on the Boards of the Alliance Francaise and The Blake Prize.

-Major commissioned works include: Cascadence (2018), Tower One, Barangaroo, Sydney; Foyer Reception (2016), Crystal Club, Crown Towers, Perth; Shangri La, Yangon, Myanmar; Liquid Light: Horizontal Triptychs 3 and 4 (2015) for 20 Bond Street, Sydney; Candescent Moon (2013) for 101 Collins Street, Melbourne; Round Up, in collaboration with Andrew Crick, a site-specific, interactive maze for Shear Outback, Hay; Time and Tide (wait for no man), for J P Morgan Chase, Sydney; Pulse, commissioned by the Australian National University, Canberra, in collaboration with Catherine Donnelley; 55 Ring Maze, at Arthur’s Seat, Mornington Peninsula, Victoria and Primordial Alphabet and Rhythm – a monumental work for News Limited, Sydney
+Major commissioned works include: Musical Spheres (2020), 123 Pitt Street, Sydney; Lift Lobbies Morpheus (2019) Macau, China; Cascadence (2018), Tower One, Barangaroo, Sydney; Foyer Reception (2016), Crystal Club, Crown Towers, Perth; Liquid Light: Sule Triptych and Lunar Descent: Nos.
+4 & 5 (2016), lobby reception,Yangon, Myanmar; Liquid Light: Horizontal Triptychs 3 & 4 (2013), 20 Bond Street, Sydney; Candescent Moon (2011), 101 Collins Street, Melbourne; Liquid Light: 56 Degrees (2009), lobby reception, Crown Towers, City of Dreams, Macau; Round Up Maze (2005), Shear Outback, Hay; Time and Tide (wait for no man) (2004), J P Morgan, Sydney; Pulse (2000), Australian National University, Canberra; 55 Ring Maze (2000), Arthur’s Seat, Mornington Peninsula, Victoria; Primordial Alphabet and Rhythm (1999), News Limited, Sydney